Goalsum/TataruBook/docs/tables_and_views.md

 ## asset_types

 A list of assets.
-In TataruBook, an **asset** is a commodity with **separate unit price**, such as a currency, a stock, a mutual fund, and so on.
+In TataruBook, an **asset** is a type of tradable ownership with **separate unit price**, such as a currency, a stock, a mutual fund, and so on.

 If you use only one currency and do not hold or trade other investments or commodities, then your `asset_types` table has only one record: the currency you use.